Gaza medical officials say Israeli strike kills 4 foreign aid workers, driver after delivering food

 The U.S. has touted the sea route as a new way to deliver desperately needed aid to northern Gaza, where several hundred Palestinians face imminent famine, largely cut off from the rest of the territory by Israeli forces.
 Israel has barred UNRWA, the main U.N. agency in Gaza, from making deliveries to the north, and other aid groups say sending truck convoys north has been too dangerous because of the military's failure to ensure safe passage.

-The Israeli military withdrew from Gaza's largest hospital early Monday after a two-week raid that engulfed the facility and surrounding districts in fighting.
-Footage showed widespread devastation, with the facility's main buildings reduced to burned-out husks.
+The strike came hours after Israeli troops ended a two-week raid on Shifa Hospital, Gaza's largest, leaving the facility largely gutted and a swath of destruction in the surrounding neighborhoods.
+Footage showed Shifa's main buildings had been reduced to burned-out husks.

-The military has described the raid on Shifa Hospital as a major battlefield victory in the nearly six-month war, and officials said Israeli troops killed 200 militants in the operation, though the claim that they were all militants could not be confirmed.
+Israel said it launched the raid on Shifa because senior Hamas operatives had regrouped there and were planning attacks.
+The military said its troops killed 200 militants in the operation, though the claim that they were all militants could not be confirmed, and Palestinians coming to the site after the troops withdrew found bodies of civilians.

-The raid came at a time of mounting frustration in Israel, with tens of thousands protesting Sunday against Prime Minister Benjamin Netanyahu and demanding that he do more to bring home dozens of hostages held in Gaza.
-It was the largest anti-government demonstration since the start of the war.

-Elsewhere, Syrian officials and state media said an Israeli airstrike destroyed the Iran's consulate in Syria, killing two Iranian generals and five officers.

 Israel, which rarely acknowledges such strikes, said it had no comment.
 Iran’s ambassador, Hossein Akbari, vowed revenge for the attack “at the same magnitude and harshness.”

-In other developments, Netanyahu said he would shut down satellite broadcaster Al Jazeera immediately.
-Netanyahu vowed to close the "terror channel" after parliament passed a law Monday clearing the way for the country to halt the Qatari-owned channel from broadcasting from Israel.
+Also, Israeli Prime Minister Benjamin Netanyahu said he would shut down satellite broadcaster Al Jazeera immediately after parliament passed a law Monday clearing the way for the country to halt the Qatari-owned channel from broadcasting from Israel.

-Netanyahu accused Al Jazeera of harming Israeli security, participating in the Oct.
+Netanyahu called the network the “terror channel” and accused it of harming Israeli security, participating in the Oct.
 7 Hamas attacks and inciting violence against Israel.

 Al Jazeera condemned his remarks, calling them “a dangerous and ridiculous lie” and saying they were Netanyahu’s justification “for the ongoing assault” on the media network and press freedom.
 In a statement, the network vowed to persist in its reporting with “boldness and professionalism.”

-The hospital raid gutted a facility that had once been the heart of Gaza's health care system but which doctors and staff had struggled to get even partially operating again after a previous Israeli assault in November.
+The Shifa raid gutted a facility that had once been the heart of Gaza's health care system but which doctors and staff had struggled to get even partially operating again after a previous Israeli assault in November.
+Several witnesses said army bulldozers had plowed up a mass grave that had been dug in November in Shifa's courtyard, leaving many bodies exposed.

-Israel said it launched the latest raid on Shifa because senior Hamas operatives had regrouped there and were planning attacks.
-Israeli authorities identified six officials from Hamas' military wing they said were killed inside the hospital during the raid.
-Israel also said it seized weapons and valuable intelligence.

-In all, the military said it killed 200 militants inside and outside Shifa, though it provided no evidence all were militants.

 After the troops withdrew, hundreds of Palestinians returned to search for lost loved ones or examine the damage.